Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

 \subsubsection{\textbf{Obtaining semantics interpretation of sensor reading}}

 We carefully design a prompt to help LLMs better understand the problem setting and deliver more accurate and meaningful answers.
-An example is shown in Figure~\ref{fig:prompt}.
+An example is shown in Fig.~\ref{fig:prompt}.
 The prompt consists of four key parts: data introduction, data analysis, knowledge, and task introduction.

-\textbf{(i) Data introduction}: We provide details about the data, including its source, the meaning of each dimension, the sampling frequency, and the context in which the data was collected during different activities.
+\textbf{(i) Data introduction}: We provide details about the data, including its source, the meaning of each dimension, the sampling frequency, and the context in which the data is collected during different activities.